-The surface-water control system does not include mechanical systems that require regular maintenance, however, the system is to be inspected on a monthly basis or following storm events.
+The surface-water control system does not include mechanical systems that require regular maintenance, however, the system is to be inspected in accordance with the site SWPPP.
 The swales, drainage structures, inlets, and pipelines will be repaired and maintained as soon as practical following identification of any damage or deficiencies.
 This includes repair of lined and unlined ditches in the active landfilling areas, on intermediate and final cover and diversion ditches around the landfill.